RWTHmediTEC/DistalFemoralUnifiedSagittalPlane/README.md

 |:--------:|-----------|----------|----------------------------------------|
 | Negative | Posterior | Distal   | Right knee: Medial, Left knee: Lateral |
 | Positive | Anterior  | Proximal | Right knee: Lateral, Left knee: Medial |

 *Three Cardan angles aka Tait-Bryan angles given in degrees using the 'ZYX' convention (global basis aka extrinsic rotations).
 This means a rotation around the Z-axis is followed by a rotation around the Y-axis is followed by a rotation around the X-axis.
 But all rotations occur about the axes of the fixed coordinate system.
 Values between -180° and 180° are valid.

 ### USP GUI
 As an alternative "USP_GUI.m" can be used and a distal femur can be loaded.
-The bone respectively the grey Default Sagittal Plane (DSP) can be adjusted with the six rotate buttons bellow the bone.
+The bone respectively the grey default sagittal plane (DSP) can be adjusted with the six rotate buttons bellow the bone.
-If MAT-file of the subject exists in the folder results, the USP was already calculated and the USPTFM from the previous calculation can be used for the initial transformation of the bone.
+If a MAT-file of the subject exists in the folder results, the USP was already calculated and the USPTFM from the previous calculation can be used for the initial transformation of the bone.
 ![USP_InitialOrientation](https://user-images.githubusercontent.com/43516130/99388704-47581780-28d6-11eb-8f5c-da91db4396ca.png)

-## The rough/fine iteration method of the USP
+#### The rough/fine iteration method of the USP
 - For a fast calculation, the default settings should be used and all plotting options should be disabled.
 - For the initial rough search the "-/+ Plane Variation" may be set to 4° and the step size to 2° resulting in a quadratic search field of ((4° x 2 / 2°) + 1)² = 25 plane variations (default).
 - After the start of the calculation, the rough search is repeated as long as the minimum dispersion lies on the boundaries of the search field (4°) (Figure 2).
 Once the minimum dispersion lies inside the search field a finer search with a step size of 0.5° is performed (Figure 2).
 The "-/+ Plane Variation" is set to the step size of the rough search minus the step size of the fine search (2° - 0.5° = 1.5°) resulting in a quadratic search field of ((1.5° x 2 / 0.5°) + 1)² = 49 plane variations.
 - The results can be saved after the calculation is finished.
 After each calculation a table with results for the minimum dispersion is printed in the MATLAB command window.
 ![USP_DispersionPlot](https://user-images.githubusercontent.com/43516130/99388735-52ab4300-28d6-11eb-8829-a7868a9383e9.png)